geaz/3D2P-3DPrintProject/README.md

 1. Execute *'npm install'* inside the **components** and **vscode** folder.
 2. Execute *'npm run compile:apps'* inside the **vscode** folder.
-3. Open the **vscode** folder in Visual Studio Code and press *F5* to run and debug the extension in a ned VS Code instance.
+3. Open the **vscode** folder in Visual Studio Code and press *F5* to run and debug the extension in a new VS Code instance.

 ### Server